Anomaly Detection via Multi-Scale Contrasted Memory: Experiments

 First, we evaluate using linear evaluation on CIFAR-10 and CIFAR-100 how the memory affects the contrastive learning of the encoder representations.
 As we can see in \cref{tab:abl}(a), the inclusion of the memory layers on the first branch drastically improves the quality of the encoder representations.
 We hypothesis that, as shown in \cite{DBLP:conf/iccv/DwibediATSZ21}, the inclusion of prototypical samples in one of the branch allows to contrast positive images against representative negatives.
 This alleviates the need for large batch size, and highly reduces the multi-scale contrastive learning memory usage.

-To support the importance of memory during AD as well, we compare the performance of the anomaly detector with k-means cluster centroids or with the normal prototypes learned during the first stage.
-In the first case, we train the anomaly detectors using the same procedure but instead of fetching the Hopfield layer output we use the closest k-means centroid.
-The results on CIFAR-10 and CIFAR-100 are presented in \cref{tab:abl}(b).
+To support the importance of memory during AD, we compare the performance of the anomaly detector with k-means centroids or with the normal prototypes learned during the first stage.
+In the first case, we train the anomaly detectors with the same procedure but instead of fetching the Hopfield layer output we use the closest k-means centroid.
+The results on CIFAR datasets are presented in \cref{tab:abl}(b).

 Lastly we measure in \cref{tab:abl}(a)(b) the impact of multi-scale AD by comparing the single-scale model only using the last feature map, and our two-scale model.
 While we sacrifice some of the memory and training time for the additional scale, our AD performance is improved significantly with up to 10\% error relative improvement on CIFAR-10.